Why your Roomba takes a weird path to keep your floors clean

-Even an awful robot vacuum will remove at least some dirt from your floors.
+Even the worst robot vacuum will remove at least some dirt from your floors.
 How much ground it covers, though, and its behavior moving through rooms will vary a great deal from model to model.

 The most important factor behind this is a robot's navigation system.
 Its navigation technology, together with software, determines a vacuum's actions.
 That plays a massive role in how well a given robot cleans a space, or even hunts for garden weeds.
 As you might expect, some robot vacuums perform the task better than others.